ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ```

 The following will be created:
 + `archetypes`: where you place Markdown templates for various types of content.
 An *"archetype"* is an original model or pattern that you use as the basis for other things of the same type.
 Hugo uses the files in the archetypes folder as models when it generates new content pages.
-There’s a default one that places a title and date in the file and sets the draft status to true.
+There's a default one that places a title and date in the file and sets the draft status to true.
 + `hugo.toml`: holds configuration variables for your site that Hugo uses internally when constructing your pages, but you can also use values from this file in your themes.
 + `content`: holds all of the content for your site.
 You can organise your content in subdirectories like posts, projects, and videos.
 Each directory would then contain a collection of Markdown or HTML documents.
 + `data`: holds data files in YAML, JSON, or TOML.
 You can load these data files and extract their data to populate lists or other aspects of your site.